corvus-cyber/LoneWolf/README.md

 10. [Screenshots](#Screenshots)

 ## Description
+LoneWolfStrong is a workout application built using MERN (MongoDB, Express, React and NodeJs) technologies.
+It serves as a guideline for bodyweight exercises that everyone can do at home with a gif and description for every exercise.
+It allows the user to easily build a customized workout based on muscle groups, as well as to track their progress such as weight, lean body mass, reps and time on a dynamically generated graph dashboard.
+With this application, we hope to make exercising during the pandemic more accessible and less confusing.

 ## Elevator_Pitch
 Covid has had a variety of impacts on everyone.
 For some of us, the results can be seen by what is called the “covid-20”.
 You want to get back in shape, but with gyms being high risk infection areas and the cost of home-gym equipment skyrocketing, it can feel like your fitness goals are out of reach.
 LoneWolfStrong aims to fix this problem.
 A mobile-first website, we allow the user to create their own custom bodyweight program with guided walkthroughs.
 Our application lets the user track multiple facets of their fitness.
 First they can see which muscles they are targeting throughout their week, their long-term weight management goals and personal records, all from the comfort of their home.